 Lighthouse Trail and Overlook Project

-If you head back, you’ll find a trail connecting with Lake Ave.
-The light is also a stop along the Great Lakes Seaway Trail.
+If you head to the back side of the property, you’ll find a trail connecting with Lake Ave.
+The lighthouse is also a stop along the Great Lakes Seaway Trail.

 More information about Charlotte-Genesee Lighthouse